I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_io_stack_location.md

 to the LBAs.
 If that means sector atomicity can't be provided, so be it.
 However, the driver is more than welcome to provide sector atomicity as long as there is no remapping.</div>
 <div> </div>

-### -field Control

-Drivers can check this member to determine whether it is set with SL_PENDING_RETURNED.
-Drivers have read-only access to this member.

-### -field Parameters
+            `MajorFunction`

+            The <a href="https://msdn.microsoft.com/11c5b1a9-74c0-47fb-8cce-a008ece9efae">IRP major function code</a> indicating the type of I/O operation to be performed.

+            `MinorFunction`

+            A subfunction code for <b>MajorFunction</b>.
+The PnP manager, the power manager, file system drivers, and SCSI class drivers set this member for some requests.

+            `Parameters`

             A union that depends on the major and minor IRP function code values contained in <b>MajorFunction</b> and <b>MinorFunction</b>.
 The following table shows which IRPs use the individual members of the <b>Parameters</b> union.

 <table>
 <tr>